UG Programs Creative Writing Concentration

 Enrollment in any creative writing workshop is by application only.
-Before the quarter begins, professors provide handouts (available in 149 Humanities and online) outlining the procedures and deadlines for submitting writing samples.
+Before the quarter begins, professors provide handouts (available in 149 Kaplan and online) outlining the procedures and deadlines for submitting writing samples.
 Generally, the submission deadline is two to three weeks before the beginning of the quarter.
 You may apply to more than one workshop, but you must inform each instructor that you are doing so.

 For additional information, please write to firstname.lastname@example.org.

 - English Composition 3: English Composition, Rhetoric, and Language

 This is an introductory course focusing on fundamental writing skills.
 It is administered by UCLA Writing Programs, located in 146 Kaplan.
 If you received a score of 4 or 5 on either of the Composition & Literature or Language & Composition AP tests or scored 5-7 in the Language-English (native) IB exam, then you will receive credit for English Composition 3 and 8 units toward graduation.

 - English 4W/4HW/4WS: Critical Reading and Writing

 This course introduces students to literary analysis, through close reading and written exposition on selected literary works.

 - English 10A: Literatures in English to 1700

 The English 10 Series is a foundation for your study of English Literature at UCLA.
 This yearlong series is a survey of major writers and genres, with emphasis on tools for literary analysis such as close reading, argumentation, historical and social context, and critical writing.
 Students should take the 10 series in sequence early in their career at UCLA.

 10 Upper-Division Courses